- Information of early April 2014 suggests that attacks in Nairobi and Mombasa could occur in the near future.

 - Violent crime against Westerners, including armed carjacking and home invasions, occurs frequently in and around Nairobi.
 There have been a number of recent home invasions in Nairobi targeting the foreign community that have resulted in the deaths of householders, including an Australian citizen in November 2013.
 For further details see the Safety and security: Crime section.

-- Protests in the form of matatu/taxi strikes caused major disruptions in Nairobi on 5 March 2014 and may continue, with the potential for these to become violent.
+- Protests in the form of matatu/taxi strikes caused major disruptions in Nairobi in March 2014 and may continue, with the potential for these to become violent.

 - We continue to advise Australians in Kenya to monitor media and avoid protests and political rallies as they may turn violent.
 See under Safety and security:Civil unrest/political tension for further information.